hyperknf/BF-Node/README.md

 # bf-node

-BF-Node is an lightweight interpreter of the Brainfuck programming language, written in JavaScript
+BF-Node is a lightweight interpreter of the Brainfuck programming language, written in JavaScript

 The plain version of Brainfuck in the library weighs only 246 bytes